iterative/dvc.org/content/docs/use-cases/model-registry.md

 - Share and control access to any data artifact, whether these are early-stage [experiments] or production-ready models.
 - Save performance [metrics and plots] to quickly evaluate and compare models.
-- A platform to export, integrate, deploy, or roll-back published models
+- An interface to access specific model versions from other systems (e.g. for continuous integration or deployment)

 [experiments]: /doc/user-guide/experiment-management
 [metrics and plots]: /doc/start/metrics-parameters-plots

 Many of these benefits are built into DVC: Your [modeling process] and performance metadata become **codified** in Git-based <abbr>DVC projects</abbr>.
-This makes it possible to manage them with standard GitOps workflows.
+This makes it possible to manage them with standard GitOps workflows along with code.
 Large files can be pushed to [remote storage], an efficient and scalable access point for your models.

-To achieve the remaining goals, the final outputs of these model development projects can be **packaged** and published in a global DVC repository.
+To achieve the remaining goals, the final outputs of these model development projects can be **packaged** together with their metadata, and published in a global DVC repository.
 Existing model files stored remotely are reused without copying them, so building the registry is fast.
 A connection to the original projects is preserved, so you can always retrieve full lineage and provenance information.

 DVC repos are already great for [sharing] data and models.
 Now you also have proper tools to get models from the registry to production: deploy manually with